5 June 2020

 And he said: “Thank you to all community groups, churches and local activists who are stepping up and helping out across Portsmouth during this public health emergency.
 I was really grateful for the team at Harbour Church for showing me their work to practically and emotionally help people in need.”

 Caring for their local communities is just one of the ways that churches across south-east Hampshire and the Isle of Wight have been responding to the pandemic.
 Dozens of churches also live-streamed Sunday services, and many handed out flowers for Mothering Sunday to those who would otherwise be feeling isolated.

 Stephen Morgan visited the Foodbank run by Harbour Church from its base at St George’s Church, Portsea.
 The Foodbank has been running on Thursday afternoons since October in response to a request from a local school to help vulnerable families.
 Last Thursday (March 19), volunteers saw 10 times as many people accesses the Foodbank as normal.
-It is open Monday to Thursday (March 23-26) from 11am-12noon.
+It is open from Mondays to Thursdays from 11am-12noon during the coronavirus lockdown.

 Harbour Church is also sending food parcels to those self-isolating, as well as to women it regularly serves through its ‘Spa 61’ ministry – some of whom have been victims of domestic violence, are refugees or asylum seekers.
 Volunteers also leafletted 1,000 homes offering practical and emotional support, and worked with Portsea Events Group to put together food parcels to those who responded.

 St Margaret’s Church in Highland Road started its community cupboard about nine months ago, and it’s usually open every Thursday and Friday, alongside its community café and shop.
 People can donate food and supplies that can be handed out to others.